-After having a baby, families make the important decision of whether to feed their child with formula or by breastfeeding.
-Designing your program to accommodate the feeding practices of each family cultivates a supportive, caring environment.
+When families have a baby, they must make the important decision of whether to feed their child with formula or by breastfeeding.
+Designing your child care program to accommodate the feeding practices of each family cultivates a supportive, caring environment.
 Read this week’s blog to learn how to store and handle breast milk at an early childhood program!

 You can support mothers who are breastfeeding by knowing how to safely store and handle breast milk.
 Breast milk is classified as a food, so you can store it with other foods in the same refrigerator or freezer.
 The same rules for food handling apply.
 Always be sure to wash your hands before handling expressed milk.

 It is safe to store breast milk …